Kiwaka: Tangential Learning

 Kiwaka engages tangential learning by providing relevant scientific information about stars and constellations "earned" throughout the game.
 This information includes astronomy details about the constellations, an explanation on how to find the constellation in the night sky, and the locations, descriptions and images of the most important stars, galaxies and nebulae.
 Most of these images come from the European Space Agency (ESA) and the European Southern Observatory (ESO) image libraries and depict deep-space objects that can actually be found in the constellations.
 Links are provided to ESA and ESO websites for more information about these objects.

 Kiwaka also presents information about the classical mythology behind each constellation.
 Users are introduced to classical Greek literature examples, such as the story of Cassiopeia and the myth of Perseus and the Medusa.
 The drawings of constellations depicted in the app are from Firmamentum Sobiescianum sive Uranographia, the famous Atlas of constellations by Johannes Hevelius.

 Development and release

-The project Kiwaka was developed by Landka over a period of two years leading to the simultaneously publication of the iOS game "Kiwaka" and the book app "Kiwaka Story" on June 5, 2014.
+The project Kiwaka was developed by Landka over a period of two years leading to the simultaneously publication of the iOS game Kiwaka and the book app "Kiwaka Story" on June 5, 2014.
 Kiwaka was featured in Kids section of the App Store and reached the top sales of apps for kids in 9 countries.
-The macOS and tvOS versions were released on May, 2017.
+The macOS and tvOS versions were released in May 2017.
 The app received generally positive reviews from press and scientific community.